 Automated aircraft meteorological system: A series of devices integrated into the instrumentation of an aircraft, which records and/or transmits observations automatically.

-Automatic weather station (AWS): Meteorological station at which observations are made and transmitted automatically.
+Automatic weather station (AWS): Meteorological station at which observations are made and transmitted automatically, i.e. without human observations, but may be manned for management.

-Auxiliary ship station: A mobile ship station, normally without certified meteorological instruments, that transmits reports in code form or in plain language, either as routine or on request, in certain areas or under certain conditions.
+Auxiliary ship station: A mobile ship station, normally without certified meteorological instruments, that transmits reports in code form or in plain language, either as routine or on request, in certain areas or under certain conditions. (see also ‘Selected ship station’)

 Climatological station: A station whose observations are used for climatological purposes.
 Climatological stations are classified as follows: